 The serpent was cursed by God because of the part he played in this drama.
-The picture here is of a creature that was once a respected member of the animal kingdom, but is now cursed to be the lowest of all animals.
+The picture here is of a creature that was once a respected member of the animal kingdom but is now cursed to be the lowest of all animals.
 But if the serpent is to be understood as Satan in this account, then the picture here is even more dramatic.
 Ezekiel 28:11-19 would seem to address this ‘curse’ from the perspective of it being the entity we have come to know as Satan.

 To the woman, she is told that her pain would be increased during childbirth.
 And that her relationship with her husband would be changed.
 No longer, it seems, would they stand together on equal footing.
-Instead she would now be under his rule.
+Instead, she would now be under his rule.
 It seems common to see this as God mandating the adjustment in their relationship.
 But it seems possible that rather than a mandated change, it was simply an observation of the change that would occur.
-Nevertheless, even during the New Testament time, Paul looks back at this as his rational for women to be in a submissive position to men.
+Nevertheless, even during the New Testament time, Paul looks back at this as his rationale for women to be in a submissive position to men.

 Adam’s punishment was to have the ground cursed.
 No longer would the ground produce abundantly for him.
 Now he would have to work hard to reap its bounty.
 Adam had been living in Eden, the garden of God.
 A garden that had abundant fruit always available for him.
-But Adam was removed from the garden and his work became much more of a burden to him.
+But Adam was removed from the garden, and his work became much more of a burden to him.

 A Messianic Prophecy

-As a part of the serpent’s curse there is what many have understood to be a look ahead at the coming struggle between humanity and the serpent.
+As a part of the serpent’s curse, there is what many have understood to be a look ahead at the coming struggle between humanity and the serpent.
 There will be enmity between the two throughout history.
 The seed of the woman is the rest of humanity.
 The seed of the serpent is a bit more challenging.
-But likely it refers to those who are following his ways.
-In John 8:44 Jesus accused the Jewish religious leaders of being of the father, the Devil.
+But likely, it refers to those who are following his ways.
+In John 8:44, Jesus accused the Jewish religious leaders of being of the father, the Devil.

 But this is about more than just an ongoing struggle between the people of God and those who follow Satan.
-At the end God says that the serpent will strike the heel of the woman’s seed.
+In the end, God says that the serpent will strike the heel of the woman’s seed.
 And the woman’s seed would crush the serpent’s head.
 Here, the woman’s seed is not all of those descending from her.
 Paul, in Galatians 3:16, helps us to understand who this seed is.
 That passage is referring to the seed of Abraham rather than Eve.
 But he makes the case that the singular ‘seed’ is a reference to Christ.

 So what we see, at the beginning of this struggle, is how it will end.
 The serpent will strike at Christ, putting him to death.
-But in doing so he seals his own doom.
+But in doing so, he seals his own doom.
 In his death and resurrection, Christ defeated Satan and redeemed those who have been under his sway throughout human history.

 Exiled from the Garden

 Adam was told that when he ate from the fruit of the forbidden tree that he would die.
 And Paul, in Romans 5:12, tells us that death entered into the world through sin.
-Because of this it is common to believe that if not for the fall, that there would be no death.
+Because of this, it is common to believe that if not for the fall, there would be no death.
 But is that really the case?

 Paul’s discussion in Romans 5 contrasts the death that came with Adam’s sin with the life that came through Christ’s obedience.
-The life that Christ bring’s is a spiritual life.
+The life that Christ brings is spiritual life.
 A life connected to our creator.
 So it would really make more sense, at least to me, to see the death that came through sin as also being of a spiritual nature.
 Separation from the life of our creator.

 Would physical death have occurred without the fall?
-I believe death was a part of God’s good creation.
+I believe that death was a part of God’s good creation.
 It is a natural part of life.
 But the question is really unanswerable and not important now.
 We have fallen, and death is a part of the world we live in.